sosy-lab/sv-benchmarks/c/xcsp/README.md

 This file is part of the SV-Benchmarks collection of verification tasks: https://github.com/sosy-lab/sv-benchmarks

-SPDX-FileCopyrightText: 2020 Dirk Beyer <dirk.beyer@sosy-lab.org>
+SPDX-FileCopyrightText: 2020 The SV-Benchmarks Community

 SPDX-License-Identifier: Apache-2.0
 -->

 These programs are obtained by converting the [benchmarks][1] provided for the [XCSP_to_C tool][2] to C-programs.